 Making the Year Really Count!

-Once you review the above answers, decide your top 5 priorities for your business for the rest of 2009.
+Once you review the above answers, decide your top 5 priorities for your business for the rest of this year.
 Choose the strategies and actions that will make the biggest positive difference to your business in the coming months.
 For example, is it increasing sales, converting more prospects into customers, improving staff performance, servicing existing customers, etc.?

 Next, set a goal for each of these strategies/actions.
 Make sure that your goals are specific, realistic, measurable and have a specific date by which you would like to achieve them.
 You may wish to stagger the dates so that you can focus on two goals at a time, take sufficient action towards each one and, therefore, achieve them faster.
 Then for each of your goals, put together a simple action plan of the key steps you need to take to achieve each goal, together with a date next to each step.
 Taking baby steps each day or week will reduce overwhelm and will have you achieving your goals before you know it!